 The specifics of MTD for VAT were twofold:

 All quarterly VAT reporting needs to be done through new technology.
 The old web form has been dropped and software that talks to the new MTD portal must be used for VAT returns.

 There must be a link from the individual records to the VAT return and these records must be kept on computer.

-MTD is a rolling program and MTD for VAT is just the first of the major initiatives that will end up impacting virtually all businesses.
+MTD is a rolling program and MTD for VAT was always just the first of the major initiatives that will end up impacting virtually all businesses.
 The one after VAT is likely to be quarterly profit and loss reporting for all businesses with annual sales over £10,000.
 MTD will also apply to individual tax returns but that is currently on hold.

 If you would like to know more about MTD and how it will impact your business, visit our MTD site where you can find useful information and articles.

 AccountingWeb and system supplier Quickbooks undertook a survey of 271 accountants a couple of years ago and the top concern, at 35% of responses, was client’s poor record keeping.
 The big danger with data being plugged straight through to an MTD return, with little opportunity for review, is that the proportion of wrong returns will soar, at least initially.
 Given that errors are likely to be in both directions, this is somewhat worrying.
 Businesses could either end up over-paying which is bad for cashflow or underpaying and then getting an unexpected catch up charge later which is also bad.

 Of course, you might expect accountants to regard their clients as incompetent – it’s a temptation that we all have.
 Accountants might do better to look at themselves.
 A survey of accountants a short time before the first MTD deadline found that 25% of them hadn’t even heard of MTD – that survey was by accounting software company Xero.

 The critical thing in determining the way to address MTD is to start with the way that you currently work with your accountant (if at all) and how you want to work in the future.